grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 }
 ```

 Sounds easy, right?
-Let us take another step and extract the result check into something more reusable -- after all, we will be adding division in a second, remember?
+Let's take another step and extract the result check into something more reusable -- after all, we will be adding division in a second, remember?
 So here goes:

 ```csharp
 public static void Main(string[] args)